DocDomergue/StudyPal/README.md

 Hi Jason!

 ### To-Do Lists till next Deliverable
-- [X] Process JSON file returned by API calls, turn it into data struct

-- [X] Integrate serverside account/login system - Evan
+- [X] Get JSON User Profile Working - Evan

-- [ ] Further implement the calendar tab - Zach
+- [ ] Plug the calendar tab into JSON user profile - Zach

-- [X] Implement the other 3 tabs - Kevin
+- [ ] Plug in the other tabs into JSON user profile

 ###### Stretch Goals (to the next deliverable)
-- [ ] UI Color Scheme
+- [ ] Polish

 - [ ] Notifications